Skip to contents

 • Column 2 represents the temporal forecast horizon (\(j = 1,\dots,m/k\)).

-• Columns 3 and 4 indicates the lower and lower bounds, respectively.
+• Columns 3 and 4 indicates the lower and upper bounds, respectively.

 immutable